Commonly used abbreviation when referring to the all-important science of aerodynamics.

 TURBO OR TURBOCHARGER

-A device which pressurizes air, pumps it into the engine and "boosts" a car's performance.
+A device that pressurizes air, pumps it into the engine, and "boosts" a car's performance.
 Essentially the condensed air increases the air/fuel mixture to create more power.

 Rough air encountered by race car drivers.

 As a car reaches a corner, this is the moment at which a driver actually begins to turn the wheel.
 The timing of this action and the car's response to it are crucial for setting fast lap times.

 To fine-tune an engine or suspension or make any minor modifications that will result in a slight power or handling increase.

 A corner that leads into a straight.

 TYPE 2 CORNER

 A corner which is preceded by a straight.